094459/newsletter-oss-projects/README.md

 **gen-ai-on-eks**

 [gen-ai-on-eks](https://aws-oss.beachgeek.co.uk/3d2) this repository aims to showcase how to finetune a FM model in Amazon EKS cluster using, JupyterHub to provision notebooks and craft both serving and training scripts, RayOperator to manage Ray Clusters and Karpenter to manage Node Scaling. (#177)

+**qgis-amazonlocationservice-plugin**

+[qgis-amazonlocationservice-plugin](https://aws-oss.beachgeek.co.uk/3xp) is a new open source plugin from AWS Hero Yasunori Kirimoto that uses the functionality of Amazon Location Service for  the Geographic Information System (GIS), a user friendly Open Source application licensed under the GNU General Public License.
+You can find out more by reading his post, [Amazon Location Service Plugin for QGIS released in OSS](https://aws-oss.beachgeek.co.uk/3xo) (#199)

 **makit-llm-lambda**